 - 6.1 School staff can search a pupil for any item if the pupil agrees e.g. by asking them to turn out their pockets or by asking them if the teacher can look in their bag or locker.
-An appropriate disciplinary sanction can be applied if the pupil refuses to cooperate with a search for a banned item, as laid out in the school's Behaviour Policy. - 6.2 We have powers to search pupils or their possessions without consent where there is good reason to do so, but we will always seek to carry out any such search with the pupil's consent. - 6.3 Staff will only search without prior consent where we have reasonable grounds for suspecting a pupil may have a prohibited item.
-Prohibited items are knives and weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images or any article which has been or is likely to be used to commit an offence, cause personal injury or damage to property. - 6.4 Staff can use this power to search pupils or their possessions under the specific authority of the Headteacher only. - 6.5 Items which the Headteacher or authorised staff have banned and can search for are specified in the school rules contained within the school's Behaviour Policy.
-It is always made clear in communications to parents what items are banned.
+An appropriate disciplinary sanction can be applied if the pupil refuses to cooperate with a search for a prohibited item, as laid out in the school's Behaviour Policy and Drug and Alcohol Policy. - 6.2 We have powers to search pupils or their possessions without consent where there is good reason to do so, but we will always seek to carry out any such search with the pupil's consent Searching, Screening and Confiscation (DfE 2022)

-- 6.6 Staff can confiscate any prohibited item found as a result of a search, as well as any items, however found, which they consider harmful or detrimental to school discipline. - 6.7 Searching without consent can only be used if the member of staff is the same sex as the pupil being searched and in the presence of a witness staff member. - 6.8 Only outer clothing that is not worn next to the skin can be requested to be removed. - 6.9 No intimate search is permitted by school staff. - 6.10 Staff can use reasonable force to conduct a search for the prohibited items listed above. - 6.11 Controlled drugs and stolen items must be delivered to the police as soon as is reasonably practical. - 6.12 Alcohol, tobacco, cigarette papers and fireworks can be retained or disposed of.
+- 6.3 Staff will only search without prior consent where we have reasonable grounds for suspecting a pupil may have a prohibited item.
+Prohibited items are knives and weapons, alcohol, illegal drugs, stolen items, tobacco, cigarette papers and vapes, fireworks, pornographic images or any article which has been or is likely to be used to commit an offence, cause personal injury or damage to property.
+If we have just cause to believe that the child has a prohibited item hidden on their person that could cause harm to themselves or others, and the child refuses to provide it, then we have the option to contact their parents and invite them to collect their child. - 6.4 Staff can use this power to search pupils or their possessions under the specific authority of the Headteacher only. - 6.5 Items which the Headteacher or authorised staff have banned and can search for are specified in the school rules contained within the school's Behaviour Policy, and Drug and Alcohol Policy.
+It is always made clear in communications to parents what items are banned. - 6.6 Staff can confiscate any prohibited item found as a result of a search, as well as any items, however found, which they consider harmful or detrimental to school discipline. - 6.7 Searching without consent can only be used if the member of staff is the same sex as the pupil being searched and in the presence of a witness staff member. - 6.8 Only outer clothing that is not worn next to the skin can be requested to be removed. - 6.9 No intimate search is permitted by school staff.
+No searches will take place on the child's body or under clothing. - 6.10 Staff can use reasonable force to conduct a search for the prohibited items listed above. - 6.11 Controlled drugs and stolen items must be delivered to the Police as soon as is reasonably practical. - 6.12 Alcohol, tobacco, vapes, cigarette papers and fireworks can be retained or disposed of (if applicable). - 6.13 We can search to tackle cyber-bullying, Pornographic images may be deleted (witnessed) unless the possession of such constitutes a specified criminal offence (images of child abuse, or nudes/semi nudes), in which case the former must be delivered to the Police as soon as reasonably practical, following a referral if this is decided as the appropriate action (please see Safeguarding Policy for managing incidents).